 Solar energy is becoming increasingly popular for homeowners in Lafayette.
 A solar panel array can help you add value to your property, decrease your carbon footprint, and provide a dependable source of power.
-Switching to solar energy can help you save money and lower your carbon footprint, but you want to make sure you find a trustworthy installer.
-Luckily, we've done the research and compiled a guide to the best and most reliable solar installation providers in Lafayette.
+Adopting solar energy can lower your monthly energy expenses and shrink your carbon output.
+Before you get started, you want to make sure you find a trustworthy installer.
+That’s why, after properly vetting providers, we compiled a guide to the most reliable solar companies in Lafayette.
+These providers consistently deliver dependable quality service.

 Our Rating